 Mocha Guinness Buttercream

 - I used my favorite Ateco 849 tip to swirl the frosting on top.
-I love this piping tip and used it for my peanut butter cupcakes too.
+It’s a bit larger than the tip I use for shamrock cookies.
+I love this particular piping tip for cupcakes and used it for my peanut butter cupcakes too.
 Start in the center of the cupcake and swirl upward.

 I love that the cupcakes themselves aren’t overly sweet, so adding frosting isn’t overdoing it!
 Truly a cupcake where the flavors (not necessarily the sugar) shine.